hyperledger-archives/grid-rfcs/0000-catalog.md

     string product_id = 2;
 }
 ```
-If the Grid setting grid.product.allow_delete is set to false, this transaction is invalid.
+If the Grid setting grid.product.allow_delete is set to false, this transaction is invalid. (sys admin setting)
-(sys admin setting) The default value for grid.product.allow_delete is true.
-This setting
+The default value for grid.product.allow_delete is true.
+This setting is stored using the
-is stored using the Sawtooth Settings smart contract.
+Sawtooth Settings smart contract, more information can be found here.

 Validation requirements: